 But Even So:

-Whether God gave you this particular spouse, or you chose him or her on your own, there can still be redemption that can come about, even in times where we’re unhappy.
+Whether God gave you this particular spouse, or you chose him or her on your own, there can still be redemption, even in times where we’re unhappy.
 Living a life of holiness and obeying God’s commands is much more important to God than that which we think will make us happy.
 Pastor Gary Kinnaman touched on this point in a Marriage Partnership Magazine article titled, “What’s Wrong with Happiness.”

 “I’d been counseling a couple for several months when a wife came to see me one day.
 Although she had been married for 25 years, she wanted out.
 Nothing I said could change her determination; she simply was no longer happy in her marriage.
-She and her husband divorced, and not long after that she turned up at church again —sitting in the pew with her husband’s brother.
+She and her husband divorced.
+And it wasn’t long after that she turned up at church again.
+This time she was sitting in the pew with her husband’s brother.
 When she came to ask me to officiate at her second wedding, she wasn’t too pleased to hear my refusal.
 She said, ‘But it says in the Bible that God wants me to be happy!’

 OUCH!
 I hope this isn’t true of you.
 I also hope you will consider something that Pastor Mark Gungor, of the Laugh Your Way to a Better Marriage ministry said on this idea of happiness being something God wants for us to grab.